jrconlin/fncrypto/README.rst

-# fnCrypto
+fnCrypto
+---

 Firefox Notifications crypto support

 This library is in process and unstable.

-* Don't put a fork in it, it's not done. *
+*Don't put a fork in it, it's not done.*